Ignacio Avilés

-Ignacio Lautaro Avilés Rodríguez (born May 23, 1992), is an Uruguayan–Chilean footballer who currently plays as a midfielder for Uruguayan side Club Sportivo Cerrito.
+Ignacio Lautaro Avilés Rodríguez (born May 23, 1992), is an Uruguayan–Chilean footballer who plays as a midfielder for Durazno.

 Club career

 After playing for clubs in his native country, on 2018 he joined Ecuadorian Serie B side Fuerza Amarilla, getting promotion to 2019 Serie A and being immediately relegated to 2020 Serie B. So, on 2020 he moved to Chile using his dual nationality and joined Primera B side San Marcos de Arica.

-On 2021 he returned to his native country and joined Cerrito, which was recently promoted to Uruguayan Primera División.
+In 2021 he returned to his native country and joined Cerrito, which was recently promoted to Uruguayan Primera División.

+In 2022–23, he played for Chilean club Unión San Felipe.

+In 2024, he returned to Uruguay and signed with Colón FC in the second level.

 International career

 He represented Uruguay U17 at the 2009 South American U-17 Championship – where Uruguay reached the third place – and at the 2009 FIFA U-17 World Cup.

 Personal life

-Due to his father is Chilean, he holds dual nationality – Uruguayan and Chilean – along with his younger brother Joaquín Avilés, who is a professional footballer that has taken part in a training microcycle of Chile U20.
+Due to his father is Chilean, he holds dual nationality – Uruguayan and Chilean – along with his younger brother Joaquín, who is a professional footballer that has taken part in a training microcycle of Chile U20.